mmbman/Katagiri/1979-06-10-Fukanzazengi-Talk-2.md

 **Question:** Is that true on various levels?
 Like right now, we’re working at the level of discussion and lecture; but does the Zen teacher work with the students at deeper levels of mind as well?
 In other words, as we sit and practice with you year after year, are we talking about more subtle and deeper qualities too?

-**Katagiri:** That means...
+**Katagiri Roshi:** That means...

 **Same person:** For instance, psychic levels of awareness, or subconscious levels, deeper of levels of mind that we’re also working on.
 My inclination is to believe that that’s true; but I can’t prove it or I don’t really know that that’s true.

-**Katagiri:** You mean the teacher is always in there?
+**Katagiri Roshi:** You mean the teacher is always in there?
 Ah.
 Otherwise you cannot talk, *[he laughs]* you cannot express.
 Don’t you think so?

 **Same person:** I mean, just sitting with you in zazen, hour after hour, my feeling is that there are deeper levels of being that also go on during sesshin.

-**Katagiri:** Uh, no. You cannot say that the teacher is always having the Zen exactness and wonderful zazen – no. Even the teacher has to take care of zazen from moment to moment, as you do.
+**Katagiri Roshi:** Uh, no. You cannot say that the teacher is always having the Zen exactness and wonderful zazen – no. Even the teacher has to take care of zazen from moment to moment, as you do.
 Exactly the same.
 There is no sign of priding yourself, as a master, as a teacher. *No way.* Because, even for the teacher, there is a mind, there is a body, there is breath, and environment, and sensory world.
 So immediately, my mind reacts to the sound the car.

 **Same person:** Yeah, I hear you saying that about your own zazen, it sounds like.
 But I’m asking, I guess, when you’re sitting with thirty of us, doesn’t the Zen teacher also work with the students at deeper levels of mind?